 Bàntowafels - Eremitenfels

-Bàntowafels is one of the best rock climbing destination of the Meteora (Μετέωρα) area, whose meaning is literally "hanging in the air", a charming and suggestive climbing site located in the Thessaly region of Greece.
-It's a mighty and attractive dome belonging to Meteora Southern Group, located just on the Southern end of the area and overlooking the city of Kalambaka with its unmistakable Southern wall riddled by huge and smaller natural holes in the rock.
+Bàntowafels is one of the best rock climbing destination in the Meteora (Μετέωρα) area, whose meaning is literally "hanging in the air", a charming and suggestive climbing site located in the Thessaly region of Greece.
+Bàntowafels is a mighty and attractive dome belonging to Meteora Southern Group, located just on the Southern end of the area and overlooking the city of Kalambaka with its unmistakable Southern wall riddled by huge and smaller natural holes in the rock.
 This superb dome has fairly good rock quality and it became famous and often climbed in reason of a demanding route, currently become an absolutely classic climb not only of Bàntowafels cliff, but of the whole climbing area: Schweizerkas, a German name which literally means "Swiss cheese", referring to the Emmenthal, the well known Swiss cheese with holes.

 The reason for the strange name immediately becomes intuitive as soon as one look at the shape of the wall along which it runs the Schweizerkas route.
 Riddled with endless holes!